Get

 What to Do:

-Consult your vet first to ensure your cat is not becoming frustrated or aggressive because of an underlying pain and illness.
+Consult a vet first to ensure your cat is not becoming frustrated or aggressive because of an underlying pain and illness.
 After they have had a clean bill of health from the vet, try redirecting the built-up frustration toward something healthy.
 Try playing with your cat and using positive reinforcement rather than awarding negative behaviors with attention.

 Take them out for a walk on a secure harness and lead, and enrich their indoor environment.
 Consider building a secure outdoor catio.
 Find ways for your cat to use the energy on something appropriate rather than on someone or another pet.